-- 1. Identify and analyze the complex and diverse nature of historical change and continuity, as well as how the past impacts the present, as they pertain to countries, peoples, and regions of the world; - 2.
-Recognize how cultural, economic, intellectual, military, philosophical, political, religious, and social factors define historical events and periods; - 3.
-Explain how class, ethnic, gender, and racial constructs and perspectives not only define the past but influence how historians analyze and interpret the past; and - 4.
-Demonstrate effective communication skills as well as critical thinking and writing skills when analyzing and interpreting primary and secondary historical sources.
+- Identify and analyze the complex nature of historical events and processes, and describe the relationships between the past and present as they pertain to various countries, peoples, and regions of the world; - 2.
+Analyze and explain the cultural, economic, intellectual, military, philosophical, political, religious, and social factors that define historical events and periods; - 3.
+Explain how class, ethnic, gender, and racial constructs not only define the past but also influence how historians interpret the past; and - 4.
+Demonstrate effective oral and written communication skills when analyzing primary and secondary historical resources.